DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/value-axis.md

 y | number | The y coordinate of the top left corner of the series' rendering area. children | ReactNode | A React node used to render the axis.

-### ValueAxis.TickProps
+### ValueAxis.LineProps

-Describes properties passed to a component that renders a tick line.
+Describes properties passed to a component that renders the axis's line, ticks and grid.

 Field | Type | Description
 ------|------|------------